ares466/aws-notes/devops-pro/SDLC.md

 [AppSpec Documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html)

+> **Cross-Account Deployments**
+> CodeDeploy does not support cross-account deployments (e.g., adding EC2 instances from another account to a deployment group in the CodeDeploy account).
+Instead, team members must assume a role in the other account to deploy resources.

 # ECR

 The Elastic Container Registry (ECR) is a managed container image registry service (similar to DockerHub).
 Each AWS account has a public and private registry.